Zip across Italy from La Serenissima to The Eternal City. Find out more about taking the train from Venice to Rome.

 The high-speed trains from Venice to Rome are primarily direct trains, although the AV trains stop in Bologna and Florence on the way to pick up more passenger.
 There are some trains connecting these cities that do require a train transfer, so it’s important to look carefully at your ticket options before booking.

 The top of the line AV trains are Frecciarossa, and these train cars are all equipped with air conditioning and power outlets in your seat for your convenience.
 There are both 1st-class and 2nd-class cars.
 First class passengers get a free drink and a choice of newspaper.
 A cafe car is available to all passengers.

 Venice and Rome Train Stations

-Rome's Termini is the city's (and Europe's) largest station, and also a major transportation hub within Rome.
-Many bus lines stop right outside the station, and there is a Metro station inside Termini, too.
+Rome's Termini station is the city's, and Europe's, largest train station, and also a major transportation hub within Rome.
+Many bus lines stop right outside the station, and there is also a Metro station inside Termini.

-Roma Tiburtina is also connected to the city's Metro and served by a number of city buses.
+Roma Tiburtina is also connected to the city's Metro system and is served by a number of city buses.